Pulpectomy (Baby Root Canal) for Children in Ottawa

 What Happens During a Pulpectomy

 On treatment day, we begin by administering your chosen sedation option.
 Once your child is comfortable and relaxed (or peacefully asleep with general anesthesia), we ensure complete numbness of the treatment area.
-Throughout the procedure, our team continuously monitors your child for safety.

-The dentist opens the top of the tooth and removes all the infected pulp tissue from the crown portion.
+We place a rubber dam (thin rubber sheet) over the tooth to isolate it from saliva and keep it dry during treatment.
+The dentist opens the top of the tooth and removes all infected pulp tissue from the crown portion.
 Using specialized tiny files, we carefully clean out each root canal, removing all pulp tissue and infected material.
 Baby molars typically have 3-4 root canals; front teeth have 1-2 canals.
-We measure the canal lengths precisely using X-rays and electronic devices to ensure we clean thoroughly without damaging developing permanent teeth underneath.

-We seal the top of the tooth with a filling material to prevent bacteria from re-entering, then place a crown (usually stainless steel for back teeth or esthetic crown for front teeth) over the tooth to protect it and restore full function.
+We seal the top of the tooth with filling material to prevent bacteria from re-entering, then place a crown (usually stainless steel for back teeth or esthetic crown for front teeth) over the tooth to protect it and restore full function.

 Time Required: Pulpectomy on a single baby tooth takes 30-50 minutes depending on the number of root canals and their complexity.
 Multiple pulpectomies add approximately 25-35 minutes per additional tooth.